VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PropAnimation.en.md

 ![PropAnimation_Result_1](./img/PropAnimation_Result_1.gif)

-VketCloudSDK allows you to place animated objects in world using the [HEOAnimation](../HEOComponents/HEOAnimation.md) component or .heo files and .hem.
+VketCloudSDK allows you to place animated objects in world using the [VKC Node RotateAnimation](../VKCComponents/VKCNodeRotateAnimation.md) component or .heo files and .hem.
 Placing moving objects on the world will greatly improve the appearance.

 If you stumble on each step, please refer to [How to Animate Objects - Troubleshooting](PropAnimation_TroubleShooting.md).

-## Animation by attaching HEOAnimation
+## Animation by attaching VKC Node Rotate Animation

-Please refer to [HEOAnimation](../HEOComponents/HEOAnimation.md) for usage instructions.
+Please refer to [VKC Node Rotate Animation](../VKCComponents/VKCNodeRotateAnimation.md) for usage instructions.

-## How to add animation to HEOObject
+## How to add animation to VKC Item Object

-By exporting the object to .heo, exporting the animation to .hem, and placing it on the scene, you can create objects that move freely from [HEOAnimation](../HEOComponents/HEOAnimation.md).
+By exporting the object to .heo, exporting the animation to .hem, and placing it on the scene, you can create objects that move freely from [VKC Node Rotate Animation](../VKCComponents/VKCNodeRotateAnimation.md).

 Note that the only animation parameter that can be used here is **Transform value change**.